its-miroma/fmc/versions/1.21.4/develop/automatic-testing.md

 #### Setting up Game Test Directory {#setting-up-game-test-directory}

 ::: info
 You only need this section if you enabled `createSourceSet`, which is recommended.
-You can, of course, do your own gradle magic, but you'll be on your own.
+You can, of course, do your own Gradle magic, but you'll be on your own.
 :::

 If you enabled `createSourceSet` like the example above, your gametest will be in a separate source set with a separate `fabric.mod.json`.
 The module name defaults to `gametest`.
 Create a new `fabric.mod.json` in `src/gametest/resources/` as shown: